 Place the Dance Floor and Stage First

 Before you fill in the floor plan, decide what shape and size you want for your tables.
 Will you and your partner be at a sweetheart table, or will you be joining your wedding party at a long king’s table?
-Either way, make sure the two of you are in a central location that most of the guests can see—and with a great view of the band!
-Then decide if your guests will be at round, square, or rectangular tables, and determine how many guests can fit at each table (which will help you figure out your total table count!).
+Either way, make sure the two of you are in a central location that most of the guests can see—and with a great view of the band (if you choose to have one).
+Then decide if your guests will be at round, square, or rectangular tables, and determine how many guests can fit at each table (which will help you figure out your total table count).

 Arrange the Tables